Manage deployments

 - Perform actions on the deployment, such as:

-- View deployment information, such as the deployment's OCID, Oracle Cloud Infrastructure GoldenGate instance and network details.
+- View deployment information, such as the deployment's OCID, when it was created and last updated

-- View the deployment's storage utilization.
-Storage utilization limit
+- View the Data replication deployment's storage utilization.
+Storage

-indicates how much file system space the deployment is currently using.
+utilization limit indicates how much file system space the deployment is currently

 Note:

-You have starting soft limit of 250 GB of space per deployment OCPU, and a hard limit of 500 GB per base OCPU.
-For example, for 4 base OCPUs, the soft limit is 1 TB and the hard limit 2 TB.
-If you exceed the hard limit, the service may be limited in functionality and performance.
+You have starting hard limit of 500 GB per base OCPU.
+For example, for 4 base OCPUs, the hard limit 2 TB.
+If you exceed this hard limit, the service may be limited in functionality and performance.

 Create alarms to notify you of this event.
 Manage trail files to free up space.